souchprod/ASPNETSelfCreatedTokenAuthExample/README.md

 # ASP.NET Core Self-created token authentication example
 A simple example of how to protect an ASP.NET Core Web API project using simple self-created JWT bearer tokens for local username/password checking.
-Working against dotnet core 2.0 Preview 2 as of 10/08/2017 - see the 1.0.1, rc1, beta8 and beta7 branches if you're using older framework versions.
+Working against dotnet core 2.0 as of 14/08/2017 - see the 1.0.1, rc1, beta8 and beta7, 2.0 preview 2 branches if you're using older framework versions.

 **DO NOT USE AS-IS IN PRODUCTION**